-To save an image of a graph as a .png file, right-click the Data View and select Export"Save as Image from the shortcut menu.
-You can import a .png file into Microsoft Word or other documentation tools.
+To save an image of a graph as a.png file, right-click the Data View and select Export"Save as Image from the shortcut menu.
+You can import a .png file into Microsoft Word or any other documentation tool.